ibm-cloud-docs/secrets-manager/README.md

-# secrets-manager
+# Secrets Manager documentation

-Documentation repository for secrets-manager
+Welcome to the docs repo for Secrets Manager!
+Feedback and updates are always welcome.